AlanCFleming/CS4370-Project3/README.md

 This is a cuda program that covers "parallel prefix sum" for class.

 ## Editing BLOCKSIZE and MATRIXSIZE
-* A define statement for BLOCKSIZE can be found on line 15 of the .cu file
+* A define statement for MATRIXSIZE can be found on line 8 of the .cu file
-* A define statement for MATRIXSIZE can be found on line 14 of the .cu file
+* A define statement for BLOCKSIZE can be found on line 9 of the .cu file

 ## Compiling
 nvcc was used to compile these programs.
 This will create an executable program.